Minibus

-A minibus, microbus, or minicoach is a passenger-carrying motor vehicle that is designed to carry more people than a multi-purpose vehicle or minivan, but fewer people than a full-size bus.
+A minibus, microbus, minicoach, or short bus is a passenger-carrying motor vehicle that is designed to carry more people than a multi-purpose vehicle or minivan, but fewer people than a full-size bus.
 In the United Kingdom, the word "minibus" is used to describe any full-sized passenger-carrying van or panel truck.
 Minibuses have a seating capacity of between 12 and 30.
 Larger minibuses may be called midibuses.
-Minibuses are typically front-engine step-in vehicles, although low floor minibuses are particularly common in Japan.
+Minibuses are usually front-engine vehicles with step-in access, though low-floor designs are especially common in Japan.

 History

 It is unknown when the first minibus vehicle was developed.
 For example, Ford Model T vehicles were modified for passenger transport by early bus companies and entrepreneurs.
 Ford produced a version during the 1920s to carry up to twelve people.

 In the Soviet Union, the production of minibuses began in the mid-1950s, among the first mass-produced minibuses were the RAF-10, UAZ-451B, and Start.
 Since September 1961, the RAF-977D "Latvia" minibus began to be mass-produced.